 MOOCs as the enemy

-There is understandable resistance to MOOCs within the OU, but I think it’s misplaced.
+There is understandable resistance to MOOCs within the OU, but I think some of this is misplaced.
 MOOCs were sold to us as a way into formal higher education, and that hasn’t happened yet.
 Maybe it never will.
 So, at present, MOOCs still require a lot of OU investment (in a climate in which other areas of our operation are being cut).
+This is clearly a major issue.

 Perhaps even more importantly, they rely on the community of learners to talk among themselves, rather than having an experienced person overseeing things – in OU-speak, this is the AL (Associate Lecturer), also known as the tutor.
 She or he is a named individual in the subject field with whom you can meet face-to-face in your area, and who keeps in touch by email, phone, Skype and online forums.
 A tutor will be responsible for a group of maybe 20 students.
 Your tutor is with you for an entire 60-credit module, so you will form a much closer bond than with a module tutor in a brick university where, typically, modules are only 20 credits long.
 Your tutor knows you and you know them.
 They’ll help with study skills and motivation and will also first-mark your work.